loganallen/JetsonBenefits/documentation.md

 ## Frontend and React

 ### Dependencies
 We are using [NPM](https://www.npmjs.com/) (node package manager) to manage all of our frontend dependencies.
 The file `package.json` in the root directory of our project lists all of our Javascript dependencies and the versions we used during development.
-You can use the command `npm install` to quickly install all the dependencies listed in the file.
+You can use the following command to quickly install all the dependencies listed in the file.

+	npm install

 ### Build Process
 We use a combination of NPM and Webpack to manage our build processes for our frontend code.
 In our `package.json` file, we have defined a number of commands that allow you to easily build and run the project.
 See our `README.md` for specific commands to run the app.
 They are defined in `package.json` in the `scripts` object.